 Preliminary findings indicate CBDA likely holds significant potential for the effective relief of painful canine conditions and offers pet-parents a viable option to NSAID analgesics.

-If you’re looking for a healthy, all-natural way to reduce pain and inflammation, without adverse drug side-effects, then Cannabidiolic Acid (CBDA) from raw, unprocessed hemp may be just what you’re seeking to comfort your ailing pet.
+If you’re looking for an all-natural way to reduce pain and inflammation, without adverse drug side-effects, then Cannabidiolic Acid (CBDA) from unprocessed (non-decarbed) hemp may be just what you’re seeking to comfort your ailing pet.

 After studying Sports Medicine & Biology at the University of Oregon, Curtis went on to excel in a career of Clinical Nutrition sales, later owning a healthcare company serving private-practice physicians.

 Known for his expansive knowledge on natural health and alternative medicine, many physician friends came to expect they would receive an extended medical education when he detailed the latest clinical food-science-research.

 Curtis believes that natural plant-based therapies can be applied to veterinary care which led him to study the science of Cannabinoid Medicine.